Tutorial: Create a module with a config plugin

 Next steps

-Congratulations, you have created a simple yet non-trivial config plugin that interacts with an Expo module for Android and iOS!
+Congratulations, you have created a config plugin that interacts with an Expo module for Android and iOS!

-If you want to challenge yourself and make the plugin more versatile we leave this exercise open to you.
-Try modifying the plugin to allow for any arbitrary set of config keys/values to be passed in and adding the functionality to allow for the reading of arbitrary keys from the module.
+If you want to challenge yourself and make the plugin more versatile, this exercise is open for you.
+Modify the plugin to allow any arbitrary set of config keys and values to be passed in, and add functionality to read arbitrary keys from the module.